Taliban release drone footage of suicide attack

-LASHKAR GAH, Afghanistan Afghanistan's Taliban have released drone footage showing a suicide bomber driving a Humvee into a police base in Helmand province and blowing it up this month.
+LASHKAR GAH, Afghanistan (Reuters) - Afghanistan's Taliban have released drone footage showing a suicide bomber driving a Humvee into a police base in Helmand province and blowing it up this month.

 An Afghan government official said the video posted online appeared to be authentic.